Peter Combe: 1993–present: Continued success

-In 2018 Combe performed his 1990 Peter Combe's Christmas Album in full across the country in a national tour.
+In 2018, Combe performed his 1990 Peter Combe's Christmas Album in full across the country in a national tour.

 Personal life

 Combe resides in Adelaide, South Australia and spends time at his holiday house in Carrickalinga.

-Combe and his wife Carol have four children - a son and three daughters - who have all performed with him over the years: Joni, Alice, Emily and Thomas 'Thom'; and eight grandchildren, including Amelie, Hugo, Holly (Joni's children), Oliver and Eliza (Alice's children).
+Combe and his wife Carol have four children - a son and three daughters - who have all performed with him over the years: Joni, Alice, Emily and Thomas 'Thom'; and seven grandchildren.

-From 1995 to 2000, Joni was the presenter of Nine Network television series Here's Humphrey, then from 1998 to 2001, she played the role of Rainbow Rhapsody in all three home videos (The Fairies/Fairy Hello!, A Fairy Merry Christmas and Farmyard Magic) and four of the albums (The Fairies, A Fairy Merry Christmas, Farmyard Magic and A Magical Fairy Party) of The Fairies.
-Both of the shows were filmed in Adelaide.

-Emily and Thomas performed together in the band "The Finishing School".

 Growing up, Combe's father would wake him up at 6am to play tennis and he admits he's quite a good player.

 Combe's favourite artists are Bob Dylan, Peter, Paul and Mary and The Springfields.